drifted-in/genopro-webapp-exporter/README.md

 ## Data preparation

 1. Select GenoMaps for export
-    1. Go to File|Properties.
+    1. Go to File | Properties.
-    2. Enter Report Title for any GenoMap which has to be exported.
+    2. In the GenoMaps tab enter Report Title for any GenoMap which has to be exported.
        Keep in mind it has to be unique.
-    3. Use Alt+Up/Down keys to change the GenMaps order if needed.
+Use Alt+Up/Down keys to change the GenMaps order if needed.
+    3. In the Document tab enter Title.

 2. Review data
     1. Ensure deceased individuals have Deceased flag checked.
 As anonymization is enabled by default, these individuals would be filtered out from the output.

-## Export
+## Output folder preparation

-1. Create output folder, e.g. `C:\family-tree-app`.
+1. Create output folder, e.g. `C:\family-tree`.

-2. Open console (on Windows `cmd.exe`).

-3. Type `java -jar genopro-webapp-exporter.jar -in:"C:\family-tree.gno" -out:"C:\family-tree-app"` and press enter.

-4. All generated files can be found in the output folder.

-## Final steps

-1. Download additional [resources](http://drifted.in/other/genopro-webapp-exporter/resources.zip) and unzip it into the output folder:
+2. Download additional [resources](http://drifted.in/other/genopro-webapp-exporter/resources.zip) and unzip it into the output folder:

-    - `res/style.css` - styles for entire web app
+   App icons for various devices:
+    - `favicon/android-chrome-192x192.png`
+    - `favicon/android-chrome-512x512.png`
+    - `favicon/apple-touch-icon.png`
+    - `favicon/favicon-16x16.png`
+    - `favicon/favicon-32x32.png`
+    - `favicon/favicon.ico`

+   Third party libraries:
+    - `res/hammer.min.js` (mobile touch events)
-    - `res/svg-pan-zoom.min.js` - 3rd party library for panning and zooming SVG files
+    - `res/svg-pan-zoom.min.js` (panning and zooming SVG files)

-    - `res/hammer.min.js` - 3rd party library for mobile touch events
-    - `res/OpenSans-Regular-webfont.woff` - Open Sans font in the compact form for online use
+   Web font:
+    - `res/OpenSans-Regular-webfont.woff`

+   Auxiliary scripts:
     - `attribution.js` - optional attribution
     - `analytics.js` - optional analytics

-2. Alter attribution:
+3. Alter attribution:

    Attribution is displayed in bottom right corner.
 It can contain any HTML code.
    It just need to be put to the `attributionBody` variable inside `attribution.js` file: